 Get a massage at Harmony Skin, Beauty & Spa

 I made a booking at Harmony Spa to have my eye lashes tinted and permed and it came with the most divine head massage, that I’m almost tempted to fly the full length of New Zealand from Auckland to Queenstown when they need redoing!
 All that to say is, if you’re looking for a spa treatment in town I am now recommending this place for a pamper session.

 You’re only a 20-minute drive from the cutest little town in New Zealand: Arrowtown.
 And if you come in autumn it’s covered in golds, reds and oranges.
 I just read that houses here are now $1million, so even Aucklanders can’t buy here!
 But you can visit and wander through the main street browsing the little boutiques and souvenir shops.

-We made reservations to see a movie at Dorothy Browns cinema with their huge chairs and armrests to hold your glass of wine and cheeseboard at intermission, and came back in the evening to watch our All Black rugby hero Richie McCaw’s life on the big screen.
+We made reservations to see a movie at Dorothy Browns cinema with their huge chairs and armrests to hold your glass of wine and cheeseboard at intermission, and came back in the evening to watch our movie.
 When we came out it was snowing!
 I was so excited I nearly lay in the street to make a snow angel.

 Where to eat in Queenstown

 I have been to Queenstown twice in the last 18 months, so have added some more info about the places I ate at and can recommend here >>.
 They cover The Cow, Eichardt’s, Fergburger, Ferg Baker, Mrs Ferg gelataria, The Ballarat Trading Co, Boat Shed Cafe, Botswana Butchery and Madam Woo.